dart-lang/site-www/src/null-safety/understanding-null-safety/index.md

     So, if you want a parameter to be optional, you need to either make it nullable or specify a valid non-`null` default value.

-These restrictions sound onerous, but in they aren't too bad in practice.
+These restrictions sound onerous, but they aren't too bad in practice.
 They are very similar to the existing restrictions around `final` variables and you've likely been working with those for years without even really noticing.
 Also, remember that these only apply to *non-nullable* variables.
 You can always make the type nullable and then get the default initialization to `null`.

 Even so, the rules do cause friction.
 Fortunately, we have a suite of new language features to lubricate the most common patterns where these new